pieroproietti/penguins-eggs/sourceforge/metadata.md

 www.youtube.com/embed/teG6EKcuPuI?rel=0

 # Short Summary
-On the road of Remastersys and systemBack
+On the road of Remastersys, SystemBack and father Knoppix!

 # Full Description
 Penguin's eggs is a terminal utility, in active development, which allows you to remaster your system and redistribute it as an ISO image, on a USB stick or through the network via PXE remote boot.